 3. Pause Ongoing Updates On “Battle.net”

 If you come to find that there are updates in the queue for downloading, then you can simply pause all of them.
 However, this is a temporary process and you’d have to install the updates at some point in the future.

 Simply, open the “Battle.net” application and then click on its icon which is located in the tray.
 Then, click on the option that says “Pause All Updates”.
 Then launch any game to check if the error still persists or not.

 4. Reinstall Launcher for Battle.net

-According to recent reports by the officials of “Blizzard”, the launcher itself is somehow affected with software bugs that came with the new release.
+According to recent reports by the officials of “Blizzard”, the launcher itself is somehow affected by software bugs that came with the new release.
 They also suggested users to perform a re-install of the launcher so that the installation becomes manual instead of automatic.

-Keep in mind that you must be having administrative rights to be able to uninstall the program as its impossible to do without it.
+Keep in mind that you must be having administrative rights to be able to uninstall the program as it’s impossible to do without it.
 If you’re worried about losing game data then, be assured that it is only the launcher of the game that is going to be uninstalled and then re-installed.

-Go to the “Start” menu and then click on the “Control Panel” section by searching it on the search field.
+Go to the “Start” menu and then click on the “Control Panel” section by searching it in the search field.
 Now, in “Control Panel”, select view as “Category” and then click on the option called Uninstall a program” under the “Programs” section.